 Cleaning solutions contain surfactants which reduce surface tension, improve the wetting of hydrophobically contaminated glass surfaces and displace the contamination.
 Our tensiometers measure the surface tension precisely and characterize the efficiency of surfactants based on the critical micelle concentration (CMC).
 This information helps in the choice and dosage of surfactant.

 As the surface tension depends on the concentration, it can basically be used to measure the surfactant content.
 However, the surfactant concentration of glass cleaning solutions lies above the CMC where the behavior of the surface tension is independent of the concentration.
 In such cases, the dynamic surface tension, which is also concentration-dependent above the CMC, can be measured using our bubble pressure tensiometers.
-For this purpose, a reference curve is produced with our stationary Bubble Pressure Tensiometer – BP100 laboratory unit.
-This is used as the basis for determining the active ingredient content on site using our Bubble Pressure Tensiometer – BPT Mobile instrument.
+For this purpose, a reference curve is produced with a stationary laboratory unit as the basis for determining the active ingredient content on site using a mobile bubble pressure tensiometer.

 Checking the cleaning of glass

 As an almost ideal surface, clean glass exhibits the same wettability everywhere.
 From a measurement point of view, this is expressed as a uniform contact angle over the whole surface.
 Local contamination is discernible by a different contact angle.
 Our contact angle measuring instruments are therefore able to classify the quality and homogeneity of the cleaning process.
-The test can be carried out on site non-destructively and even on vertical surfaces using our Mobile Surface Analyzer – MSA mobile measuring instrument.
+The test can be carried out on site non-destructively and even on vertical surfaces using our mobile contact angle instruments.

 Investigation of hydrophobic coatings